software-mansion-labs/typegpu-confetti/README.md

 npm install typegpu-confetti
 ```

-Furthermore, if you want to be able to pass JavaScript functions marked with the "kernel" directive to the Confetti component, you need to include the [unplugin-typegpu](https://www.npmjs.com/package/unplugin-typegpu) babel plugin in your project.
+Furthermore, if you want to be able to pass JavaScript functions marked with the "use gpu" directive to the Confetti component, you need to include the [unplugin-typegpu](https://www.npmjs.com/package/unplugin-typegpu) babel plugin in your project.

 ```sh
 npm install unplugin-typegpu